Smurf-IV/Excel_PRIME/Performance.md

 <hr />

 # 2025-10-13
-- This set of tests "Only" accessed the first cel of the returned rows
+- This set of tests "Only" accessed the first cell of the returned rows
-- Therefore did not really excercise the retrieval of the `SharedStrings`
+- Therefore did not really excercise the retrieval of the `SharedStrings`, etc.

 | Method                          | FileName             | Mean         | Error        | StdDev       | Ratio            | RatioSD | Gen0         | Gen1         | Gen2       | Allocated   | Alloc Ratio  |
 |-------------------------------- |--------------------- |-------------:|-------------:|-------------:|-----------------:|--------:|-------------:|-------------:|-----------:|------------:|-------------:|